WilliamSGodfrey/The_QuoteBook/README.md

 # The QuoteBook
-Simple application used to begn exploring Android Development.
+Simple application used to begin exploring Android Development.
 Built using basic tutorials and other nonsense.